 Gordon: Please provide an overview of the Yoke Movement and your responsibilities.

 Shomaila: Currently we have 10 students enrolled with our centre and we are helping them with our customized and tailored curriculum.
-We are providing free education, vocational training, lunch, books, copies and all the stationary items to the children's and also helping and supporting 10 needy families with their basic needs of life such as food and groceries and now we are looking forward to start sewing and computer classes for youth.
+We are providing free education, vocational training, lunch, books, copies, and all the stationery items to the children's and also helping and supporting 10 needy families with their basic needs of life such as food and groceries and now we are looking forward to start sewing and computer classes for youth.

 Gordon: With all of the poverty in Pakistan, where have you been able to secure financial support for your important mission?